Advice

 We have put together a small selection of useful information which may be helpful.

-When a loved one passes away at home, the first call should be to their GP.
-A Doctor will attend to confirm that death has occurred, they will then give permission for the deceased to be conveyed to our premises.
-Irrespective of the time of day or night, please contact us.
+When someone passes away at home, the first call to make should be to the GP Surgery.
+A Doctor or Paramedic will attend to confirm and verify that death has occurred; they will then give permission for the deceased to be conveyed into our care.
+If the death was expected and a Registered Nurse or Paramedic is present, it will not be necessary for a Doctor to attend.

 If the death was sudden or unexpected, the Coroner will be informed; it may be necessary for the deceased to be taken into the Coroner’s care for further investigation.